 4) Type of customer base

-The beauty of Sendible is that they cater to a variety of clients.
+The beauty of Sendible is that they cater to a variety of clients and eases the process of creating a social media calendar.
 They are known for being one of the most popular social media calendar management tools on the market.
 Besides offering some different plans, they also offer custom business solutions which can be modified to your unique requirements.

 Sendible offers moderately priced plans and can satisfy the needs of different types of users, from freelancers and start-ups to established corporations and businesses.
 Though Sendible does seem to have an idea for everyone, it falls a bit short for established entrepreneurs or freelancers.